tonyclem/tonyclem/README.md

 ## I'm a Student:

-- 🔭 I’m currently Staudent at: [HACKYOURFUTURE]
+- 🔭 I’m currently a student at: [HACKYOURFUTURE]

 - 🌱 I’m currently learning everthing